iv4xr-project/japyre/README.md

 ### Some basic concepts

 Following an OpenAI's way of looking at RL, we formulate the 'problem' on which we apply RL as a 'gym-environment'.
+Because 'gym-environment' is a bit mouthful, we sometime refer to it just by the term 'gym'.

-A **gym-environment** represents some stateful environment.
+A **gym-environment** (or **gym**, to shorthand it) represents some stateful environment.
 The environment allows **actions** to be executed on it, that will change its state.
 Some states are _terminal_ (no further actions are possible on these states).
 Such a state can represent a goal to achieve (so, after achieving it we are done), but it can also represent a dead-state (e.g. in a game this can represent a state where the player loses the game).

 Whenever an action is executed, the environment also gives back some **reward** (which can 0, or even negative).
 A _run_ on the environment is a series of actions executed on it (starting at its initial state).
 As a general problem to solve with RL, we are interested in figure out how to run the environment (so, deciding what action to do at each step during the interactions) that would maximize the total reward.
 We leave open whether we actually want to find the best run, or simply a good run.